TomSchimansky/GuitarTuner/README.md

 ### Functionality

 The app is written in Python with Tkinter, PyAudio and numpy.
-It PyAudio to get access to the raw audio-stream coming from the microphone.
+It uses PyAudio to get access to the raw audio-stream coming from the microphone.
 Then a **fast-fourier-transformation** (```numpy.fft```) is applied on the audio-data, which is buffered for about 1.5 seconds.
 Then a HPS (Harmonic Product Spectrum) operation is applied to filter the harmonic frequencies.
 From the HPS output, you can get the loudest frequency and convert it to a musical note by applying the following